ashsiv/Path-Planning-/README.md

  * increase speed
  * decrease speed

-Step 2 involves defining the waypoint trajectory.
+**Step88 2 involves defining the waypoint trajectory.

-### Step 1: Determine Action.
+### Step 1: Determine Action

-Firstly if the car is in rightmost lane (lane 2) lane changes to the right are avoided.
+Firstly, if the car is in rightmost lane (lane 2) lane changes to the right are avoided.
 Similarly if the car is in the left most lane (lane 0), lane changes to left are avoided.

 Action state variable initialization:
 ```